sourwurm/sourwurm.github.io/BrandCoolness.md

 ![](/images/bc-radar.png)

 As we saw before, the largest difference seems to be within popularity, followed by instrumentalness and danceability.
 While the names are somewhat intuitive, instrumentalness reflects how instrumental a song is (more vocals (less instruments) -> lower instrumental score).
 Danceability is how danceable a song is.
-This metric is based off tempo, time signature, and other factors.
+This metric is based on tempo, time signature, and other factors.
 Differences in these specific columns can indicate larger differences that exist within the music libraries at large.
 Now we can look at the differences in danceability and instrumentalness distributions.

 ![](/images/bc-danceability_dist.png)